Dapedium: Species

+The complete fossil of an indeterminate Dapedium is known from the Toarcian of Hungary, marking the only known specimen of this genus from eastern Europe.
+Records from India are thought to be erroneous.

 Appearance

 The various species of Dapedium ranged from 9 to 40 cm long, and all had an oval to near-circular body.
 The skin was covered with thick, rhomboid, ganoid (enamel-like) scales.
 The smallest species so far found is D. noricum.

 The skull was armoured with bony dermal plates, which were especially plentiful in the orbital region.
 These bones bore irregular tubercles.
 The small pectoral and pelvic fins, along with the extended dorsal and anal fins formed a functional unit with the tail.
 The tail was short and stout, providing the power for a sudden change in direction while the fish was swimming.

 The upper jaw of Dapedium was moveable and could protrude from the mouth, enabling a wider gape to capture larger prey.

 Distribution

 Dapedium lived mostly in the Jurassic seas of Europe, a peripheral continental shelf sea of the Tethys Ocean.
 Notable finds have been made in Holzmaden, Germany, in Temple Grafton, Warwickshire, England and in Lyme Regis, Dorset, England.